Are you an advisor? Go to Unbiased Pro

 Retiring in Kentucky: a complete guide

-This article will take you through the main things you need to consider if you are retiring in Kentucky.
+Here is what you need to consider if you are planning to retire in Kentucky.

 Is Kentucky a good place to retire?

-According to data from the U.S. Census Bureau in 2020, Kentucky had a population of approximately 4.4 million people, with over 16% of the population over the age of 65.
+According to data from the U.S. Census Bureau in 2024, Kentucky had a population of approximately 4.6 million people, with almost 18% of the population over the age of 65.

-With its beautiful countryside, horse farms, and southern hospitality, Kentucky offers a unique retirement experience that attracts many retirees every year.
+With its beautiful countryside and southern hospitality, Kentucky offers a unique retirement experience that attracts many retirees every year.

 However, there are some age-related benefits and considerations for retirees in Kentucky: